rebahozkoc/Parallel_Programming_Project/memory_data_locality/prefeteching/gpt_result_with_paper.md

     An integer is 4 bytes
     0x7f969aa11010 0x7f959aa10010
     With prefetching 1610612736 ns 824 milliseconds
 The performance of the code was a bit worse comprared to the original cod without prefetch.
-The code without prefetch perfromed as:
+The code without prefetch performed as:

     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example3$ g++ BUGGY_prefetch.cpp  -std=c++11 -O3
     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example3$ ./a.out